lbgm/tiny-dialog/README.md

 ## Description
-nCom.js is a tiny, flexible and featured javascript dialog box.
-Wrote in TypeScript and compiled to es2015.
+nCom.js is a tiny, flexible and featured javascript dialog box wrote in TypeScript.
 You can add it to any Web Project such as Project like with Angular Front-End Framework.
 Fully compatible with FontAwesome Icons.